 - The Georgia Department of Public Health updates its COVID-19 Status Report webpage each day at 12:00 pm. and 7:00 p.m. - The State of Georgia has a COVID-19 hotline: (844) 442-2681 - The Georgia Department of Public Health asks: "If you believe that you are experiencing symptoms of COVID-19 or have been exposed to the novel coronavirus, please contact your primary care doctor, an urgent care clinic, or your local federally qualified healthcare center.
-Please do not show up unannounced at an emergency room or health care facility." - DPH issued an order for isolation for individuals with COVID-19 or those who have come into contact with them/ suspected contact. - DPH disseminated a press release regarding volunteers needed for the COVID-19 response. - DPH issued a press release with updated numbers of cases and deaths from COVID-19 in Georgia. - DPH published an interactive map showing Public Wi-Fi locations to help those working or learning from home during COVID-19. - DPH released new quidance for schools to use in managing the pick-up of essential items from the school setting by families and students.
+Please do not show up unannounced at an emergency room or health care facility." - DPH issued an order for isolation for individuals with COVID-19 or those who have come into contact with them/ suspected contact. - DPH published an interactive map showing Public Wi-Fi locations to help those working or learning from home during COVID-19. - DPH released new quidance for schools to use in managing the pick-up of essential items from the school setting by families and students. - DPH released new recommendations for using cloth face coverings.